naeemkhedarun/naeemkhedarun.github.io/README.md

 ![An example of the site design](example.png)

-The webpage is hosted using [http-server (node)](https://www.npmjs.com/package/http-server) and mapped to a .dev domain using [invoker](http://invoker.codemancers.com/).
+The webpage is developed locally using [http-server (node)](https://www.npmjs.com/package/http-server) and mapped to a .dev domain using [invoker](http://invoker.codemancers.com/).

 Check out the following blog entry for more details about the source: [sharpfellows.com](http://sharpfellows.com/post/publishing-your-c-v-on-the-web-and-exporting-pdf-with-added-gulp-and-bootstrap).